+The current zoning for this property is R-6 Single Family Attached Residential.
+The property is also located in the West of the Boulevard Design Overlay District.
 The Zoning Ordinance states the intent of design overlay districts is to protect developed areas of the City characterized by uniqueness of established neighborhood character, architectural coherence and harmony, or vulnerability to deterioration.
 This is accomplished through controlling the patterns of architectural design and development in residential and commercial neighborhoods, which may include new construction, alterations, and demolitions...Each design overlay district shall have its own specific design guidelines which are developed by the neighborhood organization requesting design overlay district designation.
-The design guidelines shall further the specific purposes of design overlay district designation as set forth in the neighborhood organization's written report as required in Section 30-940.4(b).
-[However], nothing in the design guidelines is intended to usurp the rights that property owners have under this chapter.
-Where the design guidelines are more restrictive than this chapter, the design guidelines are considered to be recommendations only.

 More specifically, the West of the Boulevard Design Overlay District Design Guidelines state: One of Richmond's most significant collections of early 20th century architecture, the district features compact clusters of brick rowhouses, detached townhouses, apartment buildings, small commercial structures, three churches, a synagogue, and five schools...Each block within the District has the unique qualities of scale, uniform setback, building proportion, and the uninterrupted rhythm of the streetscape.
 The combination of these blocks into a single neighborhood creates the distinct urban fabric of the West of the Boulevard Historic District.
+The purpose of the design overlay district guidelines is to prevent new residential construction which is incompatible with the prevailing architectural characteristics found within the District.